East Sussex residents invited to sign up for free NHS Health Check at more than 50 locations

 As part of the NHS Health Check, your blood pressure will be taken as well as some other measurements including height and weight.
 They will take a small finger prick blood sample to analyse cholesterol and possibly blood sugar levels.

-“Our team will ask some questions about you, your lifestyle and your family's medical history and then, with your consent, will direct you to any relevant services if required,” explains Dan Ford, Engagement and NHS Health Check Lead at One You East Sussex.
+Dan Ford, Engagement and NHS Health Check Lead at One You East Sussex, said: “Our team will ask some questions about you, your lifestyle and your family's medical history and then, with your consent, will direct you to any relevant services if required.

 “They will thoroughly explain your results to you and discuss possible ways of reducing your risk of developing cardiovascular disease.
 All results will be discussed in the session together with any potential referrals, whether they are to wider One You East Sussex services or GP referrals for things such as serious high blood pressure.”